 In a piece addressing more general theological and bioethical issues, Robert Lawrence describes a progression of ethical development in 2 Peter, focusing on 2 Peter 1:3–10.
 Lawrence delineates the unique ethical perspective of the letter’s author along with its similarities to, and distinctions from, other ancient philosophers.
 While being similar in its teleological force, it is unique in its hierarchical progression, with one virtue necessarily linked to and building upon another.
 Thus, Lawrence states, the list is an exemplary application of virtue ethics.
 Further developing each of 2 Peter’s listed virtues, the author demonstrates how the foundation of this progression is an evidential faith (pistis) that must find its teleological end in self-sacrificial, unconditional love (agapē).
 Lawrence closes with application of 2 Peter’s ethical delineation on a real-life case under consideration in the world of bioethics.

-Finally, the copy of this journal you hold in your hands marks the final printed issue of Dignitas.
-Starting with the first issue of 2021, Dignitas will become a fully open-access, online journal.
+Finally, the copy you hold in your hands marks the final printed issue of Dignitas.
+Starting with the first issue of 2021, Dignitas will become a fully open-access, online publication.
 Michael J. Sleasman, PhD, Associate Professor of Bioethics and Director of Bioethics Degree Programs here at Trinity International University, will be assuming the editorship of Ethics & Medicine: An International Journal of Bioethics.
 Thus, that journal now becomes a publication of our sibling, the Bioethics Department of Trinity Graduate School.
 This change provides an opportunity for The Center for Bioethics & Human Dignity to open up the important content of Dignitas to an even wider audience.
-CBHD members will continue to receive printed copies of Ethics & Medicine as well as printed copies of Special Reports examining controversial or emerging issues.
+CBHD members will continue to receive printed copies of Ethics & Medicine.
 Thank you for your faithful readership of and contributions to Dignitas.
 We look forward to seeing you online at https://cbhd.org/Resources/Dignitas.